kaltura/web-app-starter-kit-for-fire-tv/README.md

 A zip file of the Starter Kit example projects can be found here:<br> [https://amzn.github.io/web-app-starter-kit-for-fire-tv/web-app-starter-kit-for-fire-tv-projects.zip](https://amzn.github.io/web-app-starter-kit-for-fire-tv/web-app-starter-kit-for-fire-tv-projects.zip "Downloadable Zip of Projects")

+# Kaltura webapp details

+## Kaltura model
+* Pulls Kaltura entries from a defined top level category "topCategoryId"
+* Aggregates all categories listed in response into flat top level category list.

+## Kaltura Player
+* Takes a configuration defined Kaltura player and makes it "chromeless" by disabling common containers.
+* Supports basic ad playback, but could use enhancement.
+* All analytics business logic should remain active per defined player config.

+## Sample project
+Supports parametrized overrides, it's recommend you disables these overrides for a shipping application.
+* partnerId -- the Kaltura account partner id
+* uiconfId -- player id
+* topCategoryId -- the top level category id, all descending categories and entries will be used to define app content.
+* ksService -- url to service to retrieve ks.
+* appLogo -- absolute or assets/ relative path to URL to logo.

+## Known Limitations
+* Stubs for ad-state also submitted to minimal viable UI during ad playback; should be enhanced to integrate "skip" into parent application, and enhanced to maybe hide the progress all-together in favor of ad count down.
+* limits number of active entries because it loads all into memory, taking advantage of sub categories should be done for a subsequent update.
+* No ability to manually define categories included

 ## Setup
 -------------------